azureossd/Container-Apps/multicontainer/nodejs/README.md

 To demonstrate that the frontend container is able to communicate with the backend container, make a request to the following URL (replacing *ContainerAppName*.*FQDNSuffix* with your Container App's domain): https://*ContainerAppName*.*FQDNSuffix*/frontendpoint

+THE FOLLOWING IS DEPRECATED AND WILL BE UPDATED SOON.
 ### CLI deployment for multi-container Container Apps
 [At the time of this writing](https://github.com/microsoft/azure-container-apps/wiki/Known-Issues-for-public-preview), the CLI assumes that you are working with a single container.
 For multiple containers, you must supply a yaml configuration and use the --yaml argument.